scalatra/scalatra-website/guides/persistence/riak.md

 /**
  * A trait we can use to get a handle on the Riak bucket we created at
  * application start.
- *
- * The big questions here: does this need to be clustered?
-What are the implications
- * for thread-safety - do we need to be prefixing operations with a clientId?
  */
 trait RiakSupport {